Qihoo360/hbox/doc/configure.md

 xlearning.tf.board.reload.interval | 1 | how often the backend should load more data of event log (in seconds) for tensorboard
 xlearning.board.modelpb | "" | model proto in ONNX format for VisualDL
 xlearning.board.cache.timeout | 20 | memory cache timeout duration in seconds for VisualDL
-xlearning.tf.board.path | /bin/tensorboard | the path of the tensorboard
+xlearning.tf.board.path | tensorboard | the path of the tensorboard
-xlearning.board.path | /bin/visualDL | the path of the visualDL
+xlearning.board.path | visualDL | the path of the visualDL

 ### System Configuration